 SOS LIMITED CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the District of New Jersey against SOS Limited

-/EIN News/ -- NEW YORK, April 06, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of New Jersey on behalf of those who acquired SOS Limited (“SOS” or the “Company”) (NYSE: SOS) American Depositary Receipts (“ADR’s) during the period from July 22, 2020, through February 25, 2021, inclusive (the ''Class Period'').
+NEW YORK, April 13, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of New Jersey on behalf of those who acquired SOS Limited (“SOS” or the “Company”) (NYSE: SOS) American Depositary Receipts (“ADR’s") during the period from July 22, 2020, through February 25, 2021, inclusive (the ''Class Period'').

 All investors who purchased the ADR’s of SOS Limited and incurred losses are urged to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.